GispoCoding/geoviz-notebooks/README.md

 inside the scripts directory.

 Do note that cities in bigger countries will be slower to import, since currently we download the OSM data for the entire country.
+All other dataset sizes are determined by the size of the city.

 Also, GTFS dataset location will have to be added manually in `scripts/import_gtfs.py` `GTFS_DATASETS` variable, if you need GTFS datasets from cities other than Helsinki, Copenhagen